Man accused in white supremacist murder conspiracy indicted on jail weapons charges, defacing his cell

-The indictment filed on July 16 stated that Luke Austin Lane damaged his mattress at the jail in April and painted symbols, including a swastika, in his cell "with what appeared to be ink."
+The indictment filed on Friday states that Luke Austin Lane damaged his mattress at the jail in April and painted symbols, including a swastika, in his cell “with what appeared to be ink.”
 Deputies also found a five-inch shank in his possession.

 He is charged with felony possession of contraband by an inmate and two counts of felony interference with government property.